 Ian Paris lights the handmade ISIS flag on fire.
 A crowd of about 150 chants “USA.” pic.twitter.com/Wl2vZlcpE7

 — Kaley Annabel (@KaleyJohnson6) October 8, 2015

 During the rally, he said one of the contributing factors behind the rise of ISIS is the U.S. government’s willingness to fund and support radical Islamic groups in Syria and Libya.

 “Each time we have toppled a secular dictator in the Middle East, chaos has ensued.
 This can be seen, for example, in the countries of Iraq, and Libya,” he told the throngs waiting to see the flag set ablaze.

 “While I sympathize with the innocent citizens of Syria and their plight, I am disgusted, appalled, and downright infuriated that the weapons that you and I have paid for are being used to methodically execute not just Jews, not just Christians, but hundreds of thousands of innocent Muslims throughout the Middle East,” Paris added.
 “To this I say ‘no more.’
 No longer shall we stand idly by while our government arms our enemies.
 No longer will we allow our government to send billions to countries that chant ‘death to America.'”

 In a telephone interview with The College Fix earlier this week, Paris said organizers reached out to Muslim students on campus to take part in their event.

-One of the Muslim students at the rally, a freshman at MU named Siddharth Vodnala, told The Fix he felt “a sense of solidarity … and a sense that there are people willing to publicly stand against ISIS.”
+One student at the rally, a freshman at MU, told The Fix he felt “a sense of solidarity … and a sense that there are people willing to publicly stand against ISIS.”